tnelsonw/Hypergame_Models_Appendix/README.md

 # Hypergame Models for Cyber Defense in a Purple Team Setting Appendix

-This repository is the appendix for the paper titled "Hypergame Models for Cyber Defense in a Purple Team Setting" by Whitney et al.
+This repository is the appendix for the paper titled "Hypergame Models for Cyber Defense in a Purple Team Setting" by Whitney et al. Click on each photo below to see it full size.

 ## Figure A1